 1) Pamidronate disodium (INN pamidronic acid) 60 to 90 mg as a 3- to 4-hour IV infusion in 500 mL 0.9% saline every 4 weeks with consideration given to lower doses for patients with renal insufficiency.

 2) Zoledronate (INN zoledronic acid) 2 to 8 mg as a 5- to 15-minute IV infusion in 500 mL of 0.9% saline every 4 weeks.

 In patients with vertebral compression fractures, consider vertebroplasty or kyphoplasty.
 Calcium and vitamin D supplementation is used in the case of deficiencies.

 3. Treatment of hypercalcemia and hypercalcemic crisis.

 4. Treatment of hyperproteinemia and coagulopathy: Plasmapheresis with substitution of albumin or clotting factors.

 6. Analgesic treatment: Acetaminophen (INN paracetamol), opioids (avoid nonsteroidal anti-inflammatory drugs), radiotherapy, surgery (vertebroplasty).

-7. Prevention of infections: Influenza and pneumococcal vaccinations, and acyclovir (INN aciclovir) in patients treated with bortezomib.
+7. Prevention of infections: Influenza and pneumococcal vaccinations; acyclovir (INN aciclovir) in patients treated with bortezomib.
 Consider intravenous immunoglobulin or subcutaneous immunoglobulin in patients with severe recurrent infections.

-8. Antithrombotic prophylaxis: Acetylsalicylic acid 75 to 100 mg/d or low-molecular-weight heparin (see Table 3.19-10) in patients treated with thalidomide or lenalidomide in combination with dexamethasone.
+8. Antithrombotic prophylaxis: Acetylsalicylic acid (ASA) 75 to 100 mg/d or low-molecular-weight heparin (LMWH) (see Table 3.19-10) in patients treated with thalidomide or lenalidomide in combination with dexamethasone.

 Outcomes in MM vary depending on staging and risk stratification.
-Five-year overall survival rates are >45%.
+Overall 5-year survival rates are >45%.